WaldemarGoszka/WaldemarGoszka/README.md

 - 👋 Hi, I’m Waldemar Goszka from Iława in Poland.
 - 👀 I’m interestedin looking for a job as a backend developer.
+Java, JavaScript, NodeJS, PHP(Laravel)
-- 🌱 I’m currently programming since 2022, Currently, I am a contributor to the Shelter web application project using PHP technology in Inkubator Technologiczny in Iława.
+- 🌱 I’m currently programming since 2022, Currently, I am a contributor to the Shelter web application project using PHP/Laravel technology in Inkubator Technologiczny in Iława.
 - 💞️ I’m looking to collaborate with developers willing to pass on knowledge to me.
 - 📫 How to reach me **goszka.waldemar@gmail.com**